 1.11-1.12 Beginning Local Fiscal Year and Ending Local Fiscal Year - Beginning Local Fiscal Year (operating year) and Ending Local Fiscal Year (operating year) - Enter the beginning and ending dates of the library's local fiscal year, even if they are the same as the fiscal reporting year indicated in Questions 1.6 and 1.7.
-(For example, a school district library's local fiscal year may be July 1 - June 30, but the library's fiscal reporting year for this Annual Report may be January 1 - December 31; a village library's local fiscal year may be January 1 - December 31; a village library's local fiscal year may be January 1 - December 31.)
+(For example, a school district library's local fiscal year may be July 1 - June 30, but the library's fiscal reporting year for this Annual Report may be January 1 - December 31; a village library's local fiscal year may be June 1 - May 31, but the library's fiscal reporting year for this Annual Report may be January 1 - December 31.)